jahrkob/git_101/README.md

 # git_101
-I am learning to use git in terminal
+I am learning  use git in terminal